 Ah yes – accountability.
 This vital component for growth comes from Mastering the Rockefeller Habits.
 To help my clients, I use the Function Accountability Chart which is different from a traditional org chart.
 Some key areas fall outside the functional remit of people’s roles and we look at who will own these cross-functional processes.

 One person is all too often in multiple boxes.
-Take the Chief Customer Officer as an example or even anyone accountable for client addiction.
+Take the Chief Customer Officer, or even anyone accountable for client addiction, as an example.
 Mostly there isn’t one in the organisations I coach.
 This function is being covered by a number of people, so no one is really doing it well.
 It needs to be assigned.
-We’ll also go down the balance sheet and allocate someone to each of the main items.
+We’ll also go down the balance sheet and allocate someone to each main item.
 This gives clarity for who has overall accountability for each step.

 And if there’s no internal expertise for the capability you’ve targeted?
 Then create an advisory board and bring people in.